This troubleshooting guide helps you if your NI hardware device is not recognized by your Mac computer. The symptoms include:

 Test the Device on a Different Computer

 It is also useful to test the NI device on another computer.
 Make sure that the second computer is meeting the product's system specifications and that the device's driver has been installed.
-If the device fails to light up on the second computer, the hardware could be defective and you may contact our hardware support via the Contact Support button.
+If the device fails to light up on the second computer, the hardware could be defective and you may contact our hardware support via this link.

 If the driver and / or firmware of your NI device has not been correctly installed or is not up-to-date, your device may not be recognized and the light(s) on the device will blink upon connecting it to your system.
 Follow the steps below in order to ensure that you have installed the driver / firmware correctly:

 All current NI devices use class-compliant technology for their operation in OS X. This means that no driver installation is required.
 If you use a class-compliant device, you can skip directly to the Firmware section of this article.

 The following older NI devices require a driver installation: